HelloWorld017/node-alsong/README.md

 An alsong lyric finder for node.

 ## Notice
-**From alsong@^3.0.0, most of the API have been changed and may not work with your old code**
+**From the `alsong@^3.0.0`, most of the API have been changed and may not work with your old code**
-Please see Migration section for more information
+Please see the Migration section for more information

 ## Usage
 ### Lyric Examples
-An example for `Lyric` object is denoted by following:
+An example for the `Lyric` object is denoted by following:
 ```js
 {
 	lyricId: 7241381,